coady/graphique/docs/api.md

 Note list inputs allow passing a single value, [coercing the input](https://spec.graphql.org/October2021/#sec-List.Input-Coercion) to a list of 1.

+## Batches
+Datasets and scanners are processed in batches when possible, instead of loading the table into memory.

+* `scan` and `filter` - native parallel batch processing
+* `sort` with `length`
+* `group` with associated aggregates
+* `apply` with `list` functions
+* `rank`
+* `flatten`

-## Aggregation
+## Partitions
-Arrow ListArrays are supported as ListColumns. `Table.group` and `Table.partition` leverage that feature to transform un-grouped columns into ListColumns, which can be accessed via inline fragments and further aggregated. `Table.group` can also aggregate immediately with arrow hash functions.
-The reason for two different aggregate modes is that hash aggregation is faster, but lists are fully supported types.
-From slowest to fastest:

-* `Table.tables` returns a list of tables based on the list scalars.
-* `Table.apply(list: {...})` applies vector functions to the list scalars.
-* `Table.aggregate` applies scalar aggregate functions to the list scalars.
-* `Table.group(aggregate: {...})` uses arrow hash aggregate functions.

-ListColumns support sorting and filtering within their list scalars.
-They must all have the same value lengths, which is the case when the result of grouping, but list arrays may also be from the original dataset.
+Partitioned datasets use fragment keys when possible.

+* `group` on fragment keys with associated aggregates
+* `rank` on fragment key

 ## Column selection
 Each field resolver transforms a table or array as needed.
 When working with an embedded library like [pandas](https://pandas.pydata.org), it's common to select a working set of columns for efficiency.
-Whereas GraphQL has the advantage of knowing the entire query up front, so there is no `Table.select` field because it's done automatically at every level of resolvers.
+Whereas GraphQL has the advantage of knowing the entire query up front, so there is no `select` field because it's done automatically at every level of resolvers.

+## List Arrays
+Arrow ListArrays are supported as ListColumns. `group` and `partition` leverage that feature to transform un-grouped columns into ListColumns, which can be accessed via inline fragments and further aggregated. `group` can also aggregate immediately with arrow hash functions, which is more efficient.

+* `tables` returns a list of tables based on the list scalars.
+* `flatten` flattens the list columns and repeats the scalar columns as needed.
+* `apply(list: {...})` applies vector functions to the list scalars.

+ListColumns support sorting and filtering within their list scalars.
+They must all have the same value lengths, which is naturally the case when the result of grouping.
+Iterating scalars (in Python) is not ideal, but it can be faster than re-aggregating, depending on the average list size.
+Alternatively, `flatten` can be used to transform lists, ignoring null or empty scalars.

+1. `flatten` with `indices`
+1. `scan`, `filter`, or `sort(by: ["<indices>", ...])`
+1. `partition(by: ["<indices>", ...])` or `group(by: "idx", aggregate: {...})`

 ## Dictionary Arrays
 Arrow has dictionary-encoded arrays as a space optimization, but doesn't natively support some builtin functions on them.
 Support for dictionaries is extended, and often faster by only having to apply functions to the unique values.

-## Chunked Arrays
-Arrow supports conceptually contiguous arrays in chunks, typically as a result of separate parquet files.
-Operations are parallelized across chunks when possible.
-However, grouping and sorting may be memory intensive as they inherently have to combine chunks.

 ## Nulls
 GraphQL continues the long tradition of confusing ["optional" with "nullable"](https://github.com/graphql/graphql-spec/issues/872).
 Graphique strives to be explicit regarding what may be omitted versus what may be null.